kstenerud/concise-encoding/ce-structure.md

 ### Comment

 A comment is a string-like invisible object that provides extra information for human readers in CTE documents.
-CBE documents do not support comments.
+CBE documents do not support comments (meaning that comments will be lost when converting from CTE to CBE).

 CTE supports two forms of comments:

  * Single-line comments, which end at the line end (`// a comment`).
  * Multi-line comments, which can span multiple lines of text, and support nesting (`/* a comment /* nested */ */`).

-Comments are allowed anywhere in a CTE document where a real object would be allowed, except inside [arrays](#array-types).
+Comments are allowed anywhere in a CTE document where a real object would be allowed, except inside [arrays](#array-types) or other types that use array-style encoding such as [media](#media) and [custom binary](#custom-types).

-**Note**: CBE **CANNOT** encode comments, so they will be discarded when converting from CTE to CBE.
+**Note**: CBE **CANNOT** encode comments, so they **MUST** be discarded when converting from CTE to CBE.

 **Examples (in [CTE](cte-specification.md))**: